pragmatrix/FSharp.Support/README.md

-# F# support code for the LivePipes project I am working at.
+# F# compiler services support code

+This repository contains some F# compiler services based support code that I am using in the LivePipes project.
+Feel free to use it and throwing PRs at it.

 ## What's in here?